Functionize CLI Usage Guide

 How do I test my non-public site?

 We have provided a tunneling service via the Functionize CLI in order to test applications on private sites or running locally.
-Read our detailed Tunnel Instructions here.
+Read our detailed CLI Tunnel instructions here.

 How do I see the results from running an Orchestration?

-1. Run fze orchestration list to see your entire list of orchestrations.
+1. Run the following command to see your entire list of orchestrations:

-2. Scroll up from the prompt to view the full listing.
-Each orchestration's name is found as the "title" value for each entry.
+2. Scroll up from the prompt to view the full listing and each orchestration's name is found as the Title value for each entry

-3. The Orchestration Deployment ID is the string associated with the "id" label.
-(NOTE: You want the value for "id" not for "last_run_id")DeploymentID.png
+3. The Orchestration Deployment ID is the string associated with the id label

-2. Click the Actions button on the right side of any Orchestration.
-Select the API Calls option.
+2. Click the Actions button on the right side of any Orchestration and select the API Calls option

-3. In the API Calls window, see the Deployment ID in the string for the Run Orchestration call.UIorchDeploymentID.png
+3. In the API Calls modal, see the '&deploymentid' in the string for the Run Orchestration call

 Screen_Shot_2021-07-30_at_4.53.36_PM.png